ramazankali/RhythmOfText.TestNG/Readme.txt

-*- You may run the test by running /runcertainclasses.xml   file *- Than after run you may see the reports at ./reports/extentreport.html  by opening file in chrome

-*- The framework is prepared with TestNg to have maximum Data Driven capability for a Unit Test.
+*- Tests can be run by /runcertainclasses.xml   file *- Than after run you may see the reports at ./reports/extentreport.html  by opening file in chrome *- The framework is prepared with TestNg to have maximum Data Driven capability for a Unit Test.
 *- Cucumber also possible, with more time availability *- Please run the tests and open the reports package and than open the extentreports.html by a browser to see the reports..